ZivSimchoni/uBlock-Origin-FilterZ/README.md

 If I've miss anything or you think I would benefit from additional rules, please do contribute by opening an issue, pull request or send me an email with the file/rules.

+## Importing

+1. Open uBlock Origin dashboard
+2. Go to the "Filter lists" tab
+3. Click on "Import and append" button (top)
+4. Select "uBlockOrigin-FilterZ.txt" file from this repository (Releases -> Latest Filters -> uBlockOrigin-FilterZ.txt)

 ## Also check out

 1. [https://letsblock.it/filters](https://letsblock.it/filters/)